-Adult Disicpleship at NRUMC
+Adult Disicpleship Groups at NRUMC

-Adult Disicpleship at NRUMC
+Adult Disicpleship Groups at NRUMC

 Classes: NRUMC offers classes taught by the pastors at least once per semester along with other great offerings throughout the year.
 Want to help teach or have an idea for a future class?
 Contact Gretchen Shea - gshea@nrumc.org